-- 1. Continue to plan simple IMRT plans and start performing more difficult plans (H&N) - 2.
-Observe and assist with Volumetric (VMAT) planning (if applicable) - 3.
-Assisting with QA procedures - 4.
-Start working through traditional treatment methods for craniospinal plans, bilateral neck with matching e-, - 5.
+- 1. Continue to plan simple IMRT/VMAT plans and start performing more difficult plans (H&N) - 2.
+Complete all listed QA procedures by mid-September - 3.
+Independently plan breast with IM nodes and PAB - 4.
 Complete at least 7 clinical competencies by the end of the 2nd semester (mid-August)